 | LIFE AT WSU | Student Services | Multicultural Affairs | Multicultural Programming

-Multicultural Programming primary mission is to coordinate and implement, comprehensive educational, cultural and social programs that celebrate cultural contributions.
-These programmatic efforts are designed to promote intercultural dialogue while creating opportunity for students to develop and expand their cultural competencies and knowledge in order to combat biases, bigotry, and racism.
+The Multicultural Programming Committee’s primary mission is to coordinate and implement comprehensive educational, cultural and social programs that celebrate diverse cultural contributions.
+These programmatic efforts are designed to promote dialogue while creating opportunity for students to develop and expand their cultural competencies.
+This knowledge combats biases, bigotry, and racism.
 The ultimate goal is to expose and educate all students to understand and appreciate racial and ethnic differences.

 Latin Heritage Film Screening of Stateless

 Latin Heritage & Native American Heritage Month Lecture with Rigoberta Menchu-Tum and Luis Argueta